summitt/burp-ysoserial/README.md

  Select the above text and right click any of the Java Serialized Payload Options and it will replace your command with a payload containing that command.

- The first parameter before the pipe in the above statement is the verion of the exploit.
+ The first parameter before the pipe in the above statement is the version of the exploit.
 You can enter any of the following:
   - CC1 or CollectionCommons1
   - CC2 or CollectionCommons2
   - GV1 or Groovy1